OvidijusParsiunas/css-filter-converter/npm/README.md

 // hsl
 filterToHsl(filterString);

-// conversion from filter is done asynchronously and the result can be accessed in one of the following ways:
+// conversion from filter is asynchronous and the result can be accessed in one of the following ways:

 const result = await filterToHex(filterString);